mefjush/docker-workshop/vagrant/readme.txt

 This is a Vagrant machine with preconfigured Docker environment.
-To run it:
+First run may take some time.
+Please set it up before the workshop starts:

 vagrant up
 vagrant ssh
 docker run hello-world

-First run may take some time.
-Please set it up before the workshop starts.